Creating and Running Koa.js Projects with ServBay

 Database Connections

-ServBay integrates various popular databases including MongoDB, Redis, MariaDB (MySQL compatible), and PostgreSQL.
-Connecting to these databases from your Koa.js project is very convenient since they're all running locally and, by default, accessible via localhost
+ServBay bundles popular local database systems including MongoDB, Redis, MariaDB (MySQL compatible), and PostgreSQL.
+Connecting these databases to your Koa.js project is straightforward since they're locally hosted and accessible via localhost

-Here are sample code snippets to connect to several ServBay-provided databases using Node.js drivers.
-Make sure you’ve installed and started the relevant database packages in ServBay’s Packages panel.
+Below are sample code snippets using Node.js drivers to connect to databases provided by ServBay.
+Make sure you’ve installed and started the relevant databases via ServBay’s Packages settings.

 mongoose